JodyJdy/regex/README.md

 # regex
-Implemented Java Regular Expression and made some extensions The supported grammar functions are as follows:
+Implemented Java Regular Expression and made some extensions The supported grammar functions are as follows

+**all java regex grammar**
 * ^
 * \*
 * \$